DPBhuvanesh/NLTK-Basics/README.md

  run the code to download all packaage

 Contributing
-If you'd like to contribute to this project, feel free to submit a pull request.
+If you do like to contribute to this project, feel free to submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 License
 This project is licensed under the MIT License - see the LICENSE.md file for details.